Water restrictions in Australia

-Water restrictions have been enacted in many cities and regions in Australia, which is the Earth's driest inhabited continent, in response to chronic water shortages resulting from the widespread drought.
+Water restrictions have been enacted in many specific cities and regions in Australia, which is the Earth's driest inhabited continent, in response to chronic water shortages resulting from the widespread drought.
 Depending upon the location, these can include restrictions on watering lawns, using sprinkler systems, washing vehicles, hosing pavement, refilling swimming pools, etc. Overpopulation, evidence of drying climates, coupled with corresponding reductions in the supply of drinking water has led various state governments to consider alternative water sources to supplement existing sources, and to implement "water inspectors" who can issue penalties to those who waste water.
 Many states describe the different levels of water restrictions in terms of "stages": starting at Stage 1, for the least restrictive, going up as far as Stage 8.
 The highest level reached in the current drought has been stage 7 for Kingaroy.
 There are different definitions given to each "stage" in different states.

 Water restrictions by state or territory

+Australia's national water consumption increased by 11.5% in 2023–24, reflecting higher irrigation demand and drier conditions.
+All mainland states have invested in large desalination plants to supplement rainfall-dependent water supplies.
+Melbourne's water storages experienced some of the lowest rainfall and inflows on record during 2024–25, similar to the worst years of the Millennium Drought, with inflows 36% below the 30-year average from July 2024 to June 2025.
+Permanent Water Saving Rules have applied across Victoria since 2011.
+The Bureau of Meteorology maintains a national Water Restrictions website providing current restriction information for the whole of Australia, searchable by state, territory and water agency.